wire-elements/spotlight/README.md

 }
 ```

-If you need to do logic that can't be done in a service provider (for example, any logic that needs to use the currently authenticated user) to determine if your command should be shown in the Spotlight component, you can add a `shouldBeShown` method on your command.
-You can type-hint any dependencies you need and they'll be resolved out of the container for you.
+Alternatively, you can also conditionally show or hide a command from the command itself.
 (Note: you will still need to register your command in your config file or in a service provider.)
+Add the `shouldBeShown` method to your command and add any logic to resolve if the command should be shown.
+Dependencies are resolved from the container, so you can for example verify if the currently authenticated user has the required permissions to access given command:

 ```php
 use Illuminate\Http\Request;